collective/collective.honeypot/README.rst

 Fixes
 =====

-You need to enable the fixes.
-See `Installation and usage`_ for how to do that.

-Well, we always change the ``@@authenticator`` view, even if you do not enable the fixes, but that should not have any adverse effect.

 Some scripts in standard Plone happily add a comment or send an e-mail when you use a ``GET`` request.
 This package does not agree with that